 A study led by associate professor NiCole R. Keith, Ph.D., research scientist and professor at Indiana University, found that people with clean houses are healthier than people with messy houses.
 Keith and her colleagues tracked the physical health of 998 African Americans between the ages of 49 and 65, a demographic known to be at an increased risk for heart disease.
 Participants who kept their homes clean were healthier and more active than those who didn’t.
 In fact, house cleanliness was even more of a predictor for physical health than neighborhood walkability.

 Ok, ok so having a clean house is good for you.
 Now for a plan for getting it clean as painlessly as possible.
 Enter- the Project Clean 15!
 This is a project I am starting with YOU to start cleaning 6 days a week, 15 minutes a day.
 We are seeing if cleaning consistently can help us feel happier, healthier, and more motivated.
-To join, just clean your house with me 6 days a week in August.
+To join, just clean your house with me 6 days a week for a month.
 To help you, I have some free printables:

 If you join along, I’d love to see your progress!
 Just use the tag #projectclean15!